Reaction to Three Strikes

 For murder and manslaughter, the maximum is life imprisonment.

-Murderers will actually face life without on their second strike – if convicted of murder.
+Murderers will actually face life without parole on their second strike – if convicted of murder.
 The second strike is the normal sentence with no parole.
 However the only sentence for murder is life.
-So if a murderer has one previous convictions for a serious violent or sexual offence, then they will get life with no parole (if both offences occur after law has been passed).
+So if a murderer has one previous convictions for a serious violent or sexual offence, then they will get life with no parole (if both offences occur after this law has been passed).

 Labour says the move is a gimmick that falls well short of what National was promising before the last election.